taey16/taey16.github.io/_posts/2023-03-01-[-Generative-models-GANs]-Latent-Manipulation.md

 - ,and so on ...

 #### Face-Attribute Dataset Generation
 The latent manipulation technique can be extended to **generate a face-attributes dataset**.
 For example, we can generate various face images with all wearing glasses and closing their eyes.
 Another example is results of generating male faces.
-(Red rectangles denote mis-generated images.
+(Red rectangles denote mis-generated images).

 - Steered attributes: wearing a glasses, closed eyes
 <p align="center">